rtodd001/PresidentailDataAnalysis/README.md

 Wesley decided to expand the model to the entire US if the decision is nation-wide.
 The last two graphs in the Notebook shows a scatterplot of the US polls for Biden vs Bernie.
 It is clear to see a trend.
 It is intestring to note that Bernie and Biden have traded approval number through the pandemic.

 We have decided to not do any prediction because it is highly dependent on external factors.

+### Note
+Ronan wrote the overall report and summary for all three sprints